ravisheth/mapsseq/README.md

 ### PCR amplification and library prep
 ##### First round PCR amplification
-- Pipette out 10uL of just droplets into PCR tubes.
-Each 10uL contains approximately 100 particles.
+- Add 20uL of 10%EA in HFE7500 to each tube
-- Add 10uL of 10%EA in HFE7500 to each tube
+- Pipette out 20uL of just droplets into PCR tubes.
+Each 20uL contains approximately 250 particles.
 - Place tubes under UV light with top open on ice and treat for 15 min
-- Cover with 30uL of mineral oil
+- Cover with 40uL of mineral oil
 - Run with the following PCR program:
 	- 1 98 60s
 	- 2 98 10s